godotengine/godot-docs/tutorials/3d/using_transforms.rst

 .. tabs::
  .. code-tab:: gdscript GDScript

-    # On CharacterBody3D
+    # On CharacterBody3D.

-    # Keep in mind that +Y is up
+    # Keep in mind that +Y is up.
     if Input.is_action_just_pressed("jump"):
         velocity.y = JUMP_SPEED

     move_and_slide()

  .. code-tab:: csharp

-    # On CharacterBody3D
+    // On CharacterBody3D.

-    // Keep in mind that +Y is up
+    // Keep in mind that +Y is up. if (Input.IsActionJustPressed("jump"))
-    if (Input.IsActionJustPressed("jump"))
     {
         Velocity.Y = JumpSpeed;